Good Pair Days Featured Image

 I’m currently getting a membership discount of around 12%, along with an offer for free delivery on any case of 4 wines or above.
 This means I’m actually getting 4 bottles of wine delivered for just $60.
 Bargain.

-You can also select what’s called a “Broad” subscription that means you select the maximum amount you’re willing to spend each delivery and their recommendation engine will automatically select the best bottles for you.
+You can also select what’s called a “Broad” subscription, which means you select the maximum amount you’re willing to spend each delivery and their recommendation engine will automatically select the best bottles for you.
 This means you can experience wines across different price points without increasing your total spend.

 New Broad Subscription Model for Good Pair Days